VRT Network Equipment

 An exemption from the attribution clause is given for "intended use", which is defined as the use of these shapes to create network diagrams representing existing or planned networks, wherein the resulting diagrams may then be distributed without attribution.
 In other words, you don't need to mark all your diagrams with a link to the VRT Systems website just because it has some of our shapes in it (though that would be nice :), but we do require the license terms be honoured (with attribution) when redistributing the collection (as a whole or in part, either as a LibreOffice/OpenOffice extension, or repackaged in other formats).

-We've moved the source hosting to GitLab.
-If you want to contribute, head on over to the project page.
+We're hosting the source on Bitbucket - if you want to contribute, head on over to the project page.

 - V1.2.0(2014-07-31): Reorganised theme folders, lots of new shapes (now 210+) - logical networking, visualisation/display systems.